cipherAIAML/cipherai/README.md

 # Intro
 Introduction to CipherAi
-A cipher is a method of encrypting or encoding information to keep it secure and private.
-It transforms readable data (plaintext) into an unreadable format (ciphertext), ensuring that only authorized parties with the appropriate key can decipher it.
 CipherAI is a blockchain analytics company that provides tools and services to track, analyze, and secure cryptocurrency transactions.
 It is widely used in the cryptocurrency industry to combat fraud, ensure compliance, and maintain trust in digital asset ecosystems.

 Key Features of CipherAI: